 Oxfam's Effectiveness Reviews using PIALA

-Assessment of the effectiveness of urban WASH governance of delivery to meet communities’ WASH priorities and changes in relationships between/within communities and local government in new urban areas of Sindh and Punjab.
+Assessment of the effectiveness of urban WASH governance to meet communities’ WASH priorities and changes in relationships between/within communities and local government in new urban areas of Sindh and Punjab.
 The evaluation was commissioned one year after project closure as part of Oxfam’s new global outcome area “Sustainable Water”.

 Assessment of Oxfam’s contributions to strengthening Bangladesh’s national climate resilience through effective policy change for sustainable brick production and consumption.
 The evaluation is being conducted six months prior to project termination and investigating the country’s absorptive, adaptive and transformative potential (drawing on Oxfam’s resilience framework) for making the shift to alternative bricks.